 Statue of couple celebrating the end of World War II

 Why It's Interesting

-This statue portrays a photograph that was taken in Times Square, just as the end of World War II was being announced by President Harry Truman.
+This statue portrays a photograph that was taken in Times Square, just after the end of World War II was announced by President Harry Truman.